vivshaw/vivshaw.github.io/about/index.md

 <div class="pull-right" markdown="span">
 ![vivshaw][selfie]
 </div>
 I'm a developer from Burlington, Vermont.
 I'm an alumna of the University of Vermont, with a B.A. in Economics and Philosophy.
+My central interests are in machine learning, back-end development, and the intersections between technological systems, art, and language.
+Python is my home at the moment, but I also tinker with a fair bit of Java and Scala.

 When I'm not coding, you'll generally find me reading weird fiction, stir-frying things, watching Cronenberg films, or noodling around with my synthesizers.